alvaroGuerreroM/zero2dapp/CELO.md

 1. **Deployment Scripts**

-   - `scripts/deploy_with_ethers.ts` - Updated to deploy BuenaToken with owner address
+   - `scripts/deploy_with_ethers.ts` - Updated to deploy BuenoToken with owner address

 2. **Configuration**